-- over time, in a manner that depicts the entity's performance; or - at a point in time, when control of the goods or services is transferred to the customer.
+- · over time, in a manner that depicts the entity's performance; or

 Sales transactions usually contain variable consideration and usually do not contain significant financing component.
 Certain sales transactions contain also non-cash consideration.

 The Group has identified following main sources of Revenue in scope of IFRS 15 (for complete source of Group's revenues refer to Note 7 - Revenues, for more information on contracts with customers refer to Note 5 - Operating segments):